Water Quality Data Assessment

 Who collects the data?

-Data used for water quality assessment is primarily collected by DWQ's Ambient Monitoring System, NPDES Discharge Monitoring Coalitions , and Biological Assessment Unit, the NC DENR Division of Environmental Health, and the United States Geological Survey.
+Data used for water quality assessment is primarily collected by DWR's Ambient Monitoring System, NPDES Discharge Monitoring Coalitions , and Biological Assessment Branch, the NC DHHS Division of Public Health, and the United States Geological Survey.
 Local governments and environmental groups as well as industry, municipal and university coalitions also provide data.
 Submitted data sets must include an approved Quality Assurance Project Plan (QAPP) to assure that the data were collected in a manner consistent with agency data.
 A standing solicitation for data is listed below.

 Where to find data

-DWQ stores data from the Ambient Monitoring System on EPA's STORET online database.
-Guidance on how to search and download data is available on the DWQ AMS homepage.
+DWR stores data from the Ambient Monitoring System on EPA's STORET online database.
+Guidance on how to search and download data is available on the DWR AMS homepage.

 How you can submit data

-DWQ invites all interested parties to submit water quality data and information.
+DWR invites all interested parties to submit water quality data and information.
 The quality and reliability of data submitted determines the programs and projects for which the data can be used.
-DWQ uses only the highest quality data for regulatory decision-making and water quality assessment.IF YOU INTEND TO SUBMIT DATA FOR DWQ USE, PLEASE CONTACT US BEFORE BEGINNING DATA AND INFORMATION COLLECTION, TO ENSURE THAT WHAT YOU SUBMIT IS USABLE FOR ITS INTENDED PURPOSE.
+DWR uses only the highest quality data for regulatory decision-making and water quality assessment.IF YOU INTEND TO SUBMIT DATA FOR DWR USE, PLEASE CONTACT US BEFORE BEGINNING DATA AND INFORMATION COLLECTION, TO ENSURE THAT WHAT YOU SUBMIT IS USABLE FOR ITS INTENDED PURPOSE.

 What pollution sources are causing the impairment?